-If I'm already booked on your date then I will let you know straight away and have several great DJs I can recommend to you, I'm a member of the Alliance of Mobile and Party DJs & have worked alongside plenty others so have contact with some 'similarly specced' DJs.
+If you make an enquiry and I'm already booked on your date then I will let you know straight away and have several great DJs I can recommend to you, I'm a member of the Alliance of Mobile and Party DJs & have worked alongside plenty others so have contact with some 'similarly specced' DJs.

 What if I have other entertainment such as a band or singer booked for my event?

 I'm more than happy to work alongside bands & singers.
 I can actually go one step further and supply a single sound & lighting system that both the band and I will run through.
 This will 'clean up' the stage area so there's not a ton of speakers, lights and cables cluttering up the background of your pictures!
 This could potentially reduce costs for the band if all they have to do is turn up with their instruments.
 I'll liaise with the band myself and sort out what they need (mic & input wise), I'll get their playlist so I don't play any of their tunes between when they're on etc too.